zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 ## <a name="stop"></a>Stops cloud recording

-When the recording finishes, call this method to leave the channel and stop recording.
+When a recording finishes, call this method to leave the channel and stop recording.
 To use Agora Cloud Recording again, you need to call the  [`acquire`](#acquire) method for a new resource ID.

 - Method: POST
 - Endpoint: /v1/apps/\<appid\>/cloud_recording/resourceid/\<resourceid\>/sid/\<sid\>/mode/\<mode\>/stop